-Washington D.C. is trying to reign in scientists who engage in “dangerous” research with microbes.
+Washington D.C. is trying to reign in scientists who engage in โdangerousโ research with microbes.
 The leash was inevitably going to get shorter.
-The writing’s been on the wall for a couple of years now.
+The writingโs been on the wall for a couple of years now.
 Per Science,

+Federally funded scientists who work with potentially harmful bacteria, viruses, and other agents could soon face a major expansion of U.S. government oversight.
+An expert group last week recommended broadening rules that require universities and funding agencies to determine whether proposed studies count as dual-use researchโwork that carries the risk of intentionally or accidentally creating a bioweapon.
+Currently, such reviews are only required for experiments involving 15 dangerous agents.
+But the panel argues the reviews should now extend to work with all human, plant, and animal pathogens, even those causing only mild disease.
 Coming from the National Science Advisory Board for Biosecurity (NSABB), the recommendation reflects the heightened concern about biosafety and biosecurity catalyzed by the COVID-19 pandemic, which some allege originated from a laboratory in Wuhan, China.
 But the proposal has drawn fierce pushback from many researchers and even one NSABB member.
-Extending dual-use reviews to all disease-causing viruses, bacteria, and fungi is “a potential for disaster” because it could hamstring even routine studies, warned NSABB panelist Mark Denison, a virologist at Vanderbilt University, at a 27 January meeting.
+Extending dual-use reviews to all disease-causing viruses, bacteria, and fungi is โa potential for disasterโ because it could hamstring even routine studies, warned NSABB panelist Mark Denison, a virologist at Vanderbilt University, at a 27 January meeting.
 The move and other policy changes could even hinder crucial work to fight pandemics, critics say.
+NSABBโs chair, however, downplayed such concerns. โWe โฆ suspect this will be a very small subset of research that would ultimately require a full [dual-use] review,โ said Gerald Parker, a biosecurity expert at Texas A&M University, College Station.
+If funding agencies adopt the policy, he said, they will need to clarify how they plan to prevent it from hampering research.

-While we’re reigning in dangerous research, how about we put the brakes on nuclear physics research and blatant weapons R&D? https://bit.ly/3XVmAf3
+While weโre reigning in dangerous research, how about we put the brakes on nuclear physics research and blatant weapons R&D? https://bit.ly/3XVmAf3

-When someone does something wrong, it’s good for them to take responsibility and do some apologizing.
-That’s what a genetics organization did to make up for its disgraceful legacy of promoting racist eugenic practices.
+When someone does something wrong, itโs good for them to take responsibility and do some apologizing.
+Thatโs what a genetics organization did to make up for its disgraceful legacy of promoting racist eugenic practices.
 Per Science,

+The American Society of Human Genetics (ASHG) apologized today for the participation of some of its early leaders in the eugenics movement, as well as the groupโs failure to acknowledge and oppose other past harms and injustices in the field of genetics.
 The apology stems from a yearlong ASHG project that resulted in a 27-page report documenting instances of injustices.
-They range from ASHG leaders who supported forced sterilization to the organization’s silence when genetics was used to justify discrimination against Black people.
-The findings are “painful” but need to be shared widely, says Brendan Lee, a pediatrician and a geneticist at Baylor College of Medicine and president of ASHG, which has some 8000 members.
-“How do you build trust if you don’t express remorse and decry what has really gone on inappropriately in the past?”
+They range from ASHG leaders who supported forced sterilization to the organizationโs silence when genetics was used to justify discrimination against Black people.
+The findings are โpainfulโ but need to be shared widely, says Brendan Lee, a pediatrician and a geneticist at Baylor College of Medicine and president of ASHG, which has some 8000 members. โHow do you build trust if you donโt express remorse and decry what has really gone on inappropriately in the past?โ โItโs been a long time coming,โ adds Sarah Tishkoff, a geneticist at the University of Pennsylvania and member of an expert panel that helped guide the report. โAnd much needed.โ

 Much needed? *yawn* How about much more needed? https://bit.ly/3kVmbup

-Ever wonder how ancient Egyptians made mummies but didn’t have much faith in modern deductions?
+Ever wonder how ancient Egyptians made mummies but didnโt have much faith in modern deductions?
 Never fear, the answers are here.
 Per the Associated Press,

 Wicked. http://bit.ly/3YhQfi8